savalanpour/react-component-countdown-timer/README.md

 ## License

-`count-down-timer` is released under the MIT license.
+`react-countdown-timer` is released under the MIT license.